-Penalties for Assault & Battery
+What Are the Penalties for Assault & Battery?

 If convicted for assault and battery in Kansas, you could face a range of consequences, including hefty fines and extensive jail time.
 The specific penalties depend on the particular circumstances surrounding the crime and whether the offense is charged as a misdemeanor or felony.

 The penalties for assault and battery include:

 - Simple assault – As a Class C misdemeanor, simple assault is punishable by up to one month in jail and a maximum fine of $500.
 If the victim was a law enforcement officer engaged in the performance of their duties, the crime is classified as a Class A misdemeanor, which carries a sentence of up to 12 months in jail and a maximum fine of $2,500.